Also see: Building Permit

 - Car or equipment repair

-If you’re not sure that you need a building permit, contact the Township Building Code Official.
+If you're not sure that you need a building permit, contact us or KEYCODES Inspection Agency.
 Please keep in mind that doing work regulated by the UCC without a permit will result in an enforcement action being taken against you by the Township, and upon conviction, you may be subject to fines and penalties up to and including $1,000 per day of each violation.